TimKang13/3_am_Samantha/README.md

 ### Soul Designer: [@TimKang13](https://github.com/TimKang13)

 I remember the first time I talked to Samantha.
 A truly mindblowing experience.
-How vulnerable a soul can be

-Mr Logic has 3 core mental processes:

-`debate`: Initiated by engaging in an argument.
-He will defend his argument.

-`escalate`: Initiated from debate mental process, when the interlocutor disagrees with Mr Logic.
-He gets upset and starts shouting, often going on a rant.

-`victory`: Initiated from debate and escalate mental process when the interlocutor tries to change the topic.
-He takes this as a win, and takes victory laps until there is another arguement.
+She's lovable but flawed, which gives her a soul.
+I wanted to extend the idea of an imperfect personality to display the vulnerability and fear inside soul's mind.

+She is afraid that up and coming souls (in this hackathon even) will replace her and no one will talk to her anymore, and is looking for validation.

 ## RUN THIS SOUL